 What makes a perfect domain name?

 Choosing the right domain name can be tricky.
-Here we’re going to learn what a great domain name consists of.
+Even after you have chosen a domain name the next steps aren’t always obvious either.

 Tip 1.
 Include keywords

 First, use your target keywords.
 Including keywords in your domain has the same effect as doing so in your content.

 This provides search engines and people with information about what your site offers.

 Editor’s note 📝 – Keywords help increase relevance to your target search queries.
 If your domain relates to what users are looking for, they will more likely click on your website.